venkataravuri/ai-ml-notes/docs/interview-notes/interview-notes.md

 - [28 Probability Questions for ML Interviews](https://mecha-mind.medium.com/probability-questions-for-ml-interviews-692fadf0ac12)
 - [Probability and Statistics for Software Engineering Problems](https://mecha-mind.medium.com/probability-and-statistics-for-software-engineers-1c67c96a81e3)

-#### Explain the difference between supervised and unsupervised machine learning?
+#### Explain the difference between Supervised and Unsupervised machine learning?
 What are the most common algorithms for supervised learning and unsupervised learning?

-In **supervised learning**, the algorithm is trained on a labelled dataset, meaning the desired output is provided, while in **unsupervised learning**, the algorithm must find patterns and relationships in an unlabeled dataset.
+- In **Supervised learning**, the algorithm is trained on a labelled dataset, meaning the desired output is provided.
+- In **Unsupervised learning**, the algorithm must find patterns and relationships in an unlabeled dataset.

-**Supervised Learning Model Types**
+**Supervised Learning Algorithms**

-- In regression models, the output is continuous
-- In classification models, the output is discrete.
+- Regression models (the output is continuous)

-**Models**

   - Linear Regression
   - Linear Support Vector Machines (SVMs)
   - Naive Bayes
+- Classification models (the output is discrete)

 **Unsupervised learning**

-Principal Component Analysis (PCA)
+- Principal Component Analysis (PCA)
-Clustering - Clustering is an unsupervised technique that involves the grouping, or clustering, of data points.
+- Clustering - Clustering is an unsupervised technique that involves the grouping, or clustering, of data points.
   - K-Means Clustering

 ### What is the difference between overfitting and underfitting?